xcp-ng/xcp-ng-org/docs/storage.md

 You might wonder: how to upload an ISO?
 Unlike other solutions, you need to create a dedicated "space" for those, a specific ISO SR. To create a ISO SR, you have 2 possibilities:
 - Shared: A shared ISO SR is on a VM or in your dedicated storage server.
 It's accessible with a IP address, like 192.168.1.100
-- Local (not recommended): Local ISO SR is a directory created directly on the dom0.
+- Local (not recommended for production): Local ISO SR is a directory created directly on the dom0.
 It's only accessible on the pool where the dom0 ith the directory on it.

 Create a Shared ISO SR: